The Leonid meteor shower is peaking now. How to watch the show

-Say what you will about 2020.
+Say what you will about the perils of 2020.
 It's been a dazzling year for skywatchers, with bright comets and plentiful meteor showers that continue through November with the appearance of the annual Leonids, peaking this week.

 The Leonids can be traced back to the comet 55P/Tempel-Tuttle and they've put on some real shows over the centuries in the form of intense meteor storms that produce hundreds of visible meteors per hour.